Have I ever told you how long I’ve been blogging? Almost 20 years. Yes, you read that right, YEARS.

 This was one of the changes I made this year that had a big impact on making my content more shareable.
 Not only does Google really like when you publish longform content (thousands of words instead of hundreds), but readers really like it too.
 They don’t just want ideas or suggestions, they want DETAILS.
 They want specifics with examples and charts and numbers and the exact info on how you accomplished whatever you’re blogging about.

 I look back on some of my older blog posts and cringe at the fact that I penned 500 words and called it good.
 Which is just what it was…good.
 Not great, not badass, not insanely helpful.
+If you want more traffic you have to write REALLY great blog posts. (click here for more tips on penning better posts)

 And yes, writing longer blog posts takes more time, but I made it easier on myself by only publishing two new posts each week (I think even cutting it down to one would have still produced a pretty solid traffic boost) and planning content that I could break into sections (like this!).